 The Various Ways To Work With Kealoha

 Kealoha has been booked to perform at concerts, festivals, corporate events, conferences, keynote addresses, weddings, speaker series, rallies, anti-violence shows, HIV awareness days, art openings, motivational seminars, cultural events, award ceremonies, and fundraisers.
-His performances combine poetry, storytelling, movement, theater, and interactive speaking.
+His performances combine poetry, storytelling, movement, music, theater, and interactive speaking.
 The length of his performances range from 1 minute blasts to full hour-and-a-half shows, depending on his clients' needs.
 He is a seasoned performer who has toured throughout the world, playing to packed houses in cities such as Zurich, Amsterdam, Sao Paulo, New York City, Chicago, Seattle, and San Francisco.
 He has also made numerous television and radio show appearances, and has performed in hundreds of live venues throughout Hawai`i including the `Iolani Palace, Aloha Stadium, Waikiki Shell, Neal Blaisdell Arena, Hawai`i Theatre, Maui Arts and Cultural Center, Studio1, Kumu Kahua Theatre, Hawaiian Hut, Pipeline Cafe, and the Hawai`i Convention Center.

 Kealoha brings a great wealth of energy and comfort on stage as an emcee.
 When appropriate, he is also able to fill in dead time with his poems, making sure that the audience is always engaged.
 Behind the scenes, he is extremely detail oriented, and helps to keep the flow of his events smooth.
 He primarily emcees concerts, festivals, and conferences.